How can we help you today?

 There are a few simple ways to keep your domain from expiring unexpectedly and ensure it stays in your hands.

-1. Get Domain Expiration Protection.
-This domain add-on feature guarantees another full-year domain ownership, automatically renewing your domain even if your card fails.
+1. Get Domain Expiration Protection: This domain add-on feature guarantees another full year of domain ownership and automatically renews your domain even if your card fails.

-3. Check your email regularly.
-This ensures you don’t miss any domain renewal reminders.
-You’ll have enough time to prepare yourself and think about your domain renewal.
+3. Check your email regularly: This helps you avoid missing any domain renewal reminders.
+You’ll have enough time to prepare and consider your domain renewal.

-5. Use a domain expiry checker.
-Consider using tools like a domain expiry checker to track a domain’s status, mainly its expiration date.
+5. Use a domain expiry checker: Consider using tools, like a domain expiry checker, to track a domain’s status, especially its expiration date.

-6. Consolidate your domains.
-Consider moving domains to one provider to ensure a streamlined domain management.
+6. Consolidate your domains: If you have multiple domains, consider moving them to a single provider to streamline domain management.

 Frequently asked questions